J-Singletary/FoodShare/README.md

 - **Category:** Food and Lifestyle
 - **Mobile:** iOS app
 - **Story:** Connects users with neighbors in order to share excess food.
-The user can message other students to request/offer their excess food.
+The user can message other students to request/offer their excess food
 - **Market:** on-campus college students
-- **Habit:** This app can be used whenever they are cooking food, probably using the app every week or more.
+- **Habit:** This app can be used whenever they are cooking food, probably using the app every week or more
 - **Scope:** all campus students, apartment residents, condominiums

 ## Product Spec